RezaSoleymanifar/neural/README.md

 ![License](https://img.shields.io/github/license/AI4Finance-Foundation/finrl.svg?color=brightgreen)

 # AlpacaRL
-AlpacaRL is a deep reinforcement learning library for high frequency trading in Alpaca API.
-AlpacaRL offers end-to-end suport from development to deployment.
-Stable versions of DRL algorithms are implemented using PyTorch and stable-baselines3.
+AlpacaRL is a deep reinforcement learning library for high frequency stocks and crypto trading in Alpaca API.
+AlpacaRL offers end-to-end suport from development to deployment of custom tailored algorithms.
+Stable versions of state of the art DRL algorithms are implemented using PyTorch and stable-baselines3.
+AlpacaRL offers a minimalist pythonic interface that enables users to focus on rapid testing, and prototyping.
+Environment design, preprossing, feature engineering, reward shaping, and model configuration procedures are encapsulated allowing user to focus on atomic components without continuity concerns or boilerplate code.

+Example showing how you can achieve required configurations of DRL algorithms specified in their original papers: